 Due to the excessive UV and weather, this roof top shed was suffering from severe corrosion.
 And additionally, the saline atmosphere amplifies the corrosive environment, leaving exposed steel vulnerable.
 But that doesn’t mean it’s impossible to restore.

 The first step is to prep the surface.
 Mechanical hand tools are used to remove the rust and other calcified solids on the surface.
 But even though the rust is removed, there’s still contaminants and debris remaining on the substrate, which can impair proper adhesion.
 So the unit will need to be power washed to remove this debris.

 Once the surface has been hand tooled and power washed, it will need a rust-inhibitive primer.
 Epoxies, or solvent paint can act as good primers.
 However, being outdoors, those products may amber over time.
 So thin film urethanes will be the best alternative.

 We use a product called POR15.
 This thin film urethane uses cross-links to penetrate into the steel, to lock into the affected areas.
 This prevents the corrosion bleeding through the top coats, and resurfacing.

 Once the rust inhibitive primer is applied, we selected a 2 component, mastic urethane.
-The masticides in the urethane give the product additional adhession properties, making it a superior urethane compared to other urethane top coats.
-But not only does provide excellent adhession, it also offers excellent UV resistant and chemical resistance.
+The masticides in the urethane give the product additional adhesion properties, making it a superior urethane compared to other urethane top coats.
+But not only does provide excellent adhesion, it also offers excellent UV resistant and chemical resistance.
 And considering these areas are in constant sun exposure, and saline atmospheric conditions, this mastic urethane proves to be the ultimate industrial coating system.